-- 10.1 The Chief Internal Auditor is responsible for reviewing and updating the Council's Anti-Fraud and Corruption Strategy and for promoting an anti-fraud culture within the Council.
-This is achieved by the following: - specific detailed testing in high risk areas - participation in the Cabinet OfficeNational Fraud Initiative data matching exercise - investigation of all areas of concern identified through routine audit, reported to management or via the Council's Whistleblowing Policy. - 10.2 Heads of Service / operational managers are responsible for managing risks in order to prevent fraud, irregularity, waste of resources, etc. Internal Audit will assist Heads of Service / operational managers to effectively manage these risks. - 10.3 However, no level of controls can guarantee that fraud will not occur, even when the controls are performed diligently with due professional care. - 10.4 Where there is evidence or reasonable suspicion that a fraud or irregularity has occurred, then this must be reported immediately to Internal Audit.
-All cases will be dealt with in accordance with the Council's 'Anti-FraudandCorruption Strategy' and 'Whistleblowing Policy'.
+- 10.1 The Chief Internal Auditor is responsible for reviewing and updating the Council's Anti-Fraud, Bribery and Corruption Strategy and for promoting an anti-fraud culture within the Council.
+This is achieved by the following: - specific detailed testing in high risk areas - participation in the Cabinet Office National Fraud Initiative data matching exercise - investigation of areas of concern identified through routine audits, reported to management or via the Council's Whistleblowing Policy. - 10.2 Chief Officers / Heads of Service / operational managers are responsible for managing risks in order to prevent fraud, irregularity, waste of resources, etc. Internal Audit will assist service colleagues to effectively manage these risks. - 10.3 However, no level of controls can guarantee that fraud will not occur, even when the controls are performed diligently with due professional care. - 10.4 Where there is evidence or reasonable suspicion that a fraud or irregularity has occurred, then this must be reported immediately to Internal Audit.
+All cases will be dealt with in accordance with the Council's 'Anti-Fraud, Bribery and Corruption Strategy' and 'Whistleblowing Policy'.